Light pollution reduces our night sky heritage

 The nighttime environment is a precious natural resource for all life on Earth, but the glow of uncontrolled outdoor lighting has hidden the stars and changed our perception of the night.

-Until recently, for all of human history, our ancestors experienced a sky brimming with stars – a night sky that inspired science, religion, philosophy, art and literature, including some of Shakespeare’s most famous sonnets.
+Until recently, our ancestors experienced a sky brimming with stars — a night sky that inspired science, religion, philosophy, art, and literature, including some of Shakespeare’s most famous sonnets.

 The natural night sky is our common and universal heritage, yet it’s rapidly becoming unknown to the newest generations.